Munger, Tolles & Olson offers a 1L summer associate program for diverse law students.

-As part of the Jay Fujitani 1L Diversity Summer Program, Munger Tolles is pleased to offer up to four 1L summer associate positions in our Los Angeles and San Francisco offices.
+In 2020, Munger Tolles is pleased to offer 1L Scholar positions in our San Francisco office.

-We encourage you to submit an application as soon as possible on December 1, 2016.
-Although we will accept applications until February 10, 2017, we consider completed applications on a rolling basis and our limited number of positions may be full before that time.
+We encourage you to submit your materials as soon as possible after the application period begins on December 1, 2019.
+Although we will accept applications until February 14, 2020, we consider applications on a rolling basis and our limited number of positions may be full before that time.